apocalyptech/swh2save/README.md

 This is in an alpha state; very much still in development.
 It's starting to get some decent functionality, and it's been awhile since I've generated a corrupt savefile, but definitely don't think this is a finished product!
 Back up your saves and use with caution!
+One known deficiency: it *cannot* deal with mid-mission savegames.
+At the moment, only feed it saves from outside missions.

 SteamWorld Heist II CLI Save Editor
 ===================================